CSS seems easy at first, but the deeper into it you get, the more complicated it becomes

 CSS Demystified registration is currently closed.
 Sign up so you don't miss out

-When it re-opens, CSS Demystified will be available for only one week
+When it re-opens, CSS Demystified will be going through a full revamp.

 Sign up and you'll be one of the first to know when the re-launch is happening!